Gerson Echeverry: Coach

 In July 2004, Echevery became an assistant coach with the Seton Hall Pirates soccer team.
 In February 2012, he was named the new head coach.
-In 2018 he was named head coach of Rio Grande Valley FC, after 3 years of the clubs lowest records and no success developing players the Houston Dynamo FC did not renew his contract.
-After his tenor with the Toros he applied to the local college UTRGV for the head coaching position, the university did not consider him.
-At the beginning of 2021, his good friend and colleague Wilmer Cabrera was named head coach of RGVFC.
-Wilmer hired Gerson as the club assistant coach.
+In 2018 he was named head coach of Rio Grande Valley FC, after 3 years the Houston Dynamo FC did not renew his contract.
+At the beginning of 2021, his good friend and colleague Wilmer Cabrera was named head coach of RGVFC and Cabrera hired Gerson as the club's first assistant coach and director of scouting.